mustafatoroman/VSTS-DevOps-Labs/Jenkins/README.md

 1. Select the **Test Results** links if you want to see the results of the unit tests that were included in the build definition.

-## Configuring the build as Continuous Integration
+## Approach 1: Running Jenkins without Team Services Build

-In this section, let's see how you can configure a code change in VSTS to trigger a build in Jenkins
+In this section, we will cover the first approach.
+We will run Jenkins separately.
+We will configure a service hook in VSTS to trigger a Jenkins build whenever a code is pushed to a particular branch.

-1. Go to your VSTS project page and navigate to the admin  **Service Hooks** page
+1. Go to your VSTS project page and navigate to the **Admin** | **Service Hooks** page

     ![Navigate to service hooks page](images/servicehooks.png)